pixavier/mqtt4snap/README.md

 The default broker is  [test.mosquitto.org](https://test.mosquitto.org).

+## Hello world!

+Here you can run our [Hello World!](https://snap.berkeley.edu/snap/snap.html#open:https://raw.githubusercontent.com/pixavier/mqtt4snap/master/HelloWorld.xml) example of MQTT4Snap */*

 ## Usage and blocks

-Import (select and copy the following URL to the clipboard, and then paste it when importing into Snap *!*):
+If you just want to import the MQTT4Snap */* blocks library, select and copy the following URL to the clipboard, and then paste it when importing into Snap *!*:

     https://raw.githubusercontent.com/pixavier/mqtt4snap/master/mqtt-standalone.xml